 Becky Breshears is a travel blogger and writer.
-Through her blog Over50traveling.com, she shares the adventures that she has around the planet, big and small, in order to inspire others to go ahead and take that trip.
+Through her blog Over 50 Traveling, she shares her adventures from around the planet, big and small, in order to inspire others to go ahead and take that trip.
 Don't wait until it's too late to go: save up and take it now.
 There is so much to see and do in the world; so much to learn and understand; so many cultures and people to get to know.
 It is a fascinating journey to live!

 Becky was kind enough to answer a few of our questions below.

 TA: How many years have you been traveling and what got you hooked?

 Becky: I have been traveling for work and kids for many years, but only about two years ago did I seriously begin to travel the world and live my bucket list.
 Panama got me hooked as I soon realized how exciting the world around us is--so many things to see and do and learn about.
 I have been constantly traveling since then.

 TA: Do you specialize in a particular type of travel?